 CAPSTONE Project: Autonomous Fruit Fly Robot

-The CAPSTONE project advertised here is for the Fall 2018 and Spring 2019 semesters.
+The CAPSTONE project briefly described here is for the Fall 2023 and Spring 2024 semesters.

 There is an increasing need for technologies in which data centers provide general intelligence to widely distributed entities -- drones, for example -- that also need to operate ("think") on their own to make critical decisions in real-time.
 A drone may receive a great deal of vital information from the Cloud, and yet the drone will confront situations in which its survival depends on near-instantaneous cognition and decision-making that cannot be delivered through wireless communication channels.
 For example, the drone suddenly may confront a flock of birds or another drone.
 But if a drone had the on-board intelligence of the lowly fruit fly, it could survive such a situation without relying on centralized guidance.